data-apis/array-api/spec/API_specification/array_object.md

 -   **out**: _&lt;array&gt;_

-    -   an array containing the evaluated result for each element in `x`.
+    -   an array containing the evaluated result for each element in `self`.
 The returned array must have a data type determined by {ref}`type-promotion`.

 ```{note}